-The Power of Aromatherapy combined within Massage Therapy: A Journey of Discovery
+The Power of Aromatherapy combined with Massage Therapy

 by Angelique Mayo

 Although the use of plants, flowers, seeds, etc. continued to be used for medicinal purposes, it wasn’t until a French scientist by the name of Rene-Maurice Gattefosse that the use of this natural healing modality was given the name of aromatherapy.
 (Ericksen, 2000) So what is aromatherapy?

 Author, Rebecca Park Totilo states, “Aromatherapy is a branch of alternative medicine that uses specific “aromas” from essential oils that have curative effects.”
 She, also stated that this “ healing art of aromatherapy traces back to 4,000-5,000 BC when the Egyptians, Greeks, Hebrews, Romans, and Persians burned herbs and flowers for medicinal purposes.
 (Totilo, 2013)

 Although the history of Aroma is ancient, my discovery of this method of alternative medicine only occurred about nine years ago.
 Why the Universe set my feet on this path is a bit of a mystery to me.
 Perhaps it is because of my mother who wears many hats, one of them I deem as a healer, I too, wanted to explore ways that I could be of service to humankind through the use of alternative medicine, thus my interest first in massage and secondly in aromatherapy.